Skip to content

 Although all Italian lakes offer an excellent platform for photographers to snap the best images, Lake Braies reigns supreme, presenting the most surreal views of pristine nature.
 Lake Braies is one of the splendid Italian lakes in Northern Italy, located in the Dolomites, in the famous Trentino-Alto Adige region.

-You can quickly get to the lake by train from Venice or Verona.
-The lake lies within the Fanes National Park, which offers ideal hiking trails among nature suitable for people of all fitness levels.
+You can quickly reach the lake by train from Venice or Verona.
+The lake lies within the Fanes National Park, which offers ideal hiking trails in nature suitable for people of all fitness levels.
 Moreover, the lake is deemed the most splendid in the Dolomites region and the park’s main feature.

 So, while planning your dream vacation in Italy, adding the Italian lakes to your itinerary has become necessary.
 These spectacular waters offer more than tranquillity and sunset views; being nestled within pristine nature makes them quite enchanting.